worldfizzy9/soundness-layer/README.md

 [Discord](https://discord.gg/F4cGbdqgw8) | [Telegram](https://t.me/SoundnessLabs)

 > ⚠️ **Warning**: This is a testnet implementation.
 Do not use in production.
 The protocol is still under development and may contain bugs or security vulnerabilities.
+We are gradually rolling out features and open sourcing components as we progress through our development roadmap.

 ## Testnet Registration